alex-bellon/wikipedia/README.md

 [Droste Effect](https://en.wikipedia.org/wiki/Droste_effect) - Picture recursively appearing within itself

+[Dutch disease](https://en.wikipedia.org/wiki/Dutch_disease) - the apparent causal relationship between the increase in the economic development of a specific sector (for example natural resources) and a decline in other sectors (like the manufacturing sector or agriculture).

 [Half-life of knowledge](https://en.wikipedia.org/wiki/Half-life_of_knowledge) -  the amount of time that has to elapse before half of the knowledge or facts in a particular area is superseded or shown to be untrue.

 [IKEA Effect](https://en.m.wikipedia.org/wiki/IKEA_effect) - The IKEA effect is a cognitive bias in which consumers place a disproportionately high value on products they partially created.